 -->''Mr. Knightley seemed to be trying not to smile; and succeeded without difficulty, upon Mrs. Elton's beginning to talk to him.''

-* The archery scene in the 1996 film version: "Try not to kill my dogs."
+* The archery scene: "Try not to kill my dogs."